staeter/work-in-progress/dialogue.md

 ## Balancing Core principles

 Each principle corresponds to a specific idea and are thought not to overlap with others but they might compete with one an other when it comes to practical implementation.
 The aim really is to find the best of both worlds whenever possible and to get to a good equilibrium between the two when they fundamentally contradict one an other.
-In this section we discuss some of them.
+In this section we discuss some of those tensions.

 ### Complexity vs Accessibility